nilscox/cah/README.md

 }
 ```

-Submit an answer to a question. `ids` is an array of the `Choice` ids.
-This route represents a `Player` giving a set of his white cards to the question master.
+- ids: the list of `AnsweredQuestion`'s ids.

 > For consistency with the number of choices, `id` can be used instead of `ids`.

+***

+Select a set of choices in the submitted propositions. `id` is the id of the selected AnsweredQuestion.
+This route represents the question master selecting is favorite set of white
+cards within all white cards submitted by the players.

 ```
 POST /api/answer/select/:id
 status: 200
 returns: AnsweredQuestion
 ```

-Select a set of choices in the submitted propositions. `id` is the id of the selected AnsweredQuestion.
-This route represents the question master selecting is favorite set of white
-cards within all white cards submitted by the players.

 ## Websocket API Documentation